SPhillips1337/AI_interview_assistant/README.md

 *   An API key for either Ollama or OpenAI.
 *   Web browser with JavaScript enabled.
 *   Internet connection for CDN resources (Bootstrap, jQuery, Marked.js).
+*   Optional: local whisper setup for transcription - This code has been setup here to work with Whisper on windows and a FAST API endpoint as per https://github.com/SPhillips1337/whisper-win-vulkan-api

 ## Installation and Running